halessi/rl_trading/README.md

 __hughalessi@gmail.com__

 # Installation
-If you'd like to make use of this code the current, easiest method for doing so will be cloning the repository and creating a new conda environment based upon the yml file.
+If you'd like to make use of this code, the easiest method for doing so will be cloning the repository and creating a new conda environment based upon the yml file.

 ```
 git clone https://github.com/halessi/rl_trading